 On 8 August 2021 Dr. Pierson was awarded a Doctor of Public Service Degree (honoris causa) by his Alma Mater, NCU, during its 98th Commencement Graduation Exercises held on 6-8 August 2021.
 These exercises were held virtually due to the COVID-19 pandemic.
 The awarded degree was conferred on Dr. Pierson in recognition of his contributions of over 40 years of public service to the Cayman Islands.

 Church and Community Service

 Dr. Pierson continues to dedicate time to his church and community, and to follow God's leading in his life.
 He was appointed an Elder of the SDA George Town Seventh-day Adventist Church in 2016, serving as First Elder in 2017, 2018, and 2019.
-He also serves as a Member of the Board of the church, and is an executive member of the Cayman Islands Conference.
+He also serves as a Member of the GT Church Board, and is an executive member of the SDA Cayman Islands Conference Executive Committee.

-Dr. Pierson is married to Sharon, an Attorney-at-Law, and has three children, two step children, eight grandchildren, and three great grandchildren.
+Dr. Pierson is married to Sharon, an Attorney-at-Law, and they have five children, eight grandchildren, and three great grandchildren.